 Futher ahead on the National highway 40 Km from Puri another craft village awaits for you known as Pipili.
 This ancient land is famous for its Applique work.
 One can find a series of shops decorated with many applique works with bright colors.
-The varieties are like umbrellas, lamps shades, wall cloths, table covers, sofa covers, children cloths, bad covers and many more.
+The varieties are like Umbrellas, Lamps Shades, Wall Cloths, Table Covers, Sofa Covers, Children Cloths, Bed Covers and many more.
 These are prepared by skilled craft persons, perhaps, a remnant of Mughal days.
 People love to see the varieties they even like to purchase the handicrafts.

-Now you can enter in the marvels of time and space, the elegant stone house of art and architecture -- the Sun Temple of Konark.
-The entrance ticket may be purchased from ASI ticket Booth.
+Now you can enter in the marvels of time and space, the elegant stone house of art and architecture the Sun Temple of Konark.
+The entrance ticket may be purchased (Rs 5/- per Indians and US for foreigners) from ASI ticket Booth.

 Satapada is a lake side resort located on the southeast side of Chilika lagoon which is the largest brackish water lake in Asia.
-50 Km.
-From Puri, on the road leading to land's end you find Satapada.
-A tiny cluster of seven islands sata means seven and pada means village.
+50 kilometers From Puri, on the road leading to land's end you find Satapada.
+A tiny cluster of seven islands ‘Sata’ means seven and ‘Pada’ means village.
 This is where the lake meets the Bay of Bengal.

 Chilika covers an area of 1,165 square Kilometers over the district of Puri, Khurda and Ganjam.
 Chilika is home to more than a hundred species of fish and dolphins.
 With the onset of winter, birds begin to arrive in Chilika.